zackguo24003050/Cell-of-Origin-in-ICC-HCC/README.md

 ## Project Overview

 Cancer mutations are not uniformly distributed across the genome.
 Regional mutation density is influenced by chromatin organization, replication timing, and other cell-type-specific genomic features.
-This project applies that concept to cHCC-ICC, asking whether tumor mutation-density profiles are more consistent with hepatocyte-like, cholangiocyte-like, progenitor-like, or other liver-lineage chromatin states.
+This project applies that concept to cHCC-ICC, asking whether tumor mutation-density profiles are more consistent with hepatocyte-like or cholangiocyte-like chromatin states.

 The long-term goal is to compare cHCC-ICC mutation-density landscapes with normal liver and liver-lineage chromatin references, then use those comparisons to support cell-of-origin interpretation.